 More specifically, we may need to process your data or share your personal information in the following situations:

-Vendors, Consultants and Other Third-Party Service Providers.
+- Vendors, Consultants and Other Third-Party Service Providers.
 We may share your data with third-party vendors, service providers, contractors or agents who perform services for us or on our behalf.
+For prescreener services, this includes Twilio, Inc., which processes phone numbers on our behalf for SMS delivery and phone verification, and Cloudflare, Inc., which provides security and bot-detection services.
+These providers act as sub-processors under our instructions and subject to data processing agreements.

 In Short: We keep your information for as long as necessary to fulfill the purposes outlined in this privacy notice, unless otherwise required by law.
 For website users with accounts, we do not retain personal information for longer than 1 year after account termination.
 For clinical-trial prescreening information collected on behalf of Sponsors, we retain it for the duration of the relevant study and a reasonable period thereafter for audit and recordkeeping, or as required by law, or until you request its deletion where permitted and consistent with our obligations to our clients.